ooks-io/ooknet/README.md

 ## Overview

 The goals of this repository are:

 1. To maintain a centralized location for all my personal computing infrastructure
 2. To provide a place to experiment and learn about networking, administration, security, unix, design, and programming

 > [!WARNING]
-> This repository is not intended to be used by anyone but myself.
-It is highly personalized and likely doesn't fit anyone else's needs.
-I maintain this repository publicly as a reference for anyone building something similar.
+> This repository isn't intended to be used by anyone but myself.
+It's highly
+> personalized and likely doesn't fit anyone else's needs.
+I maintain this
+> repository publicly as a reference for anyone building something similar.

 ## Features